Gila River Valley: Early inhabitants

-The Pima were able to thrive in the midst of the desert by cultivating crops along the Gila River.
-When the Pee-Posh (or Maricopa) tribe was driven out from the Yuman tribal people in the 1840s, they found refuge along the Gila River with the Pima.
+The Akimel O’odham were able to thrive in the midst of the desert by cultivating crops along the Gila River.
+When the Piipaash (or Maricopa) tribe was driven out from the Yuman tribal people in the 1840s, they found refuge along the Gila River with the Akimel O’odham.
 After the Gadsden Purchase in 1853 incorporated the Gila Valley into the new Arizona Territory, an Indian Reservation was created along the Gila River in 1859.
-As of 1939, the Pima and Maricopa peoples are a part of the Gila River Indian Community today.
+As of 1939, the Akimel O’odham and Maricopa people are a part of the Gila River Indian Community today.

 Exploration and settling

 Exploration

 The southernmost portion Arizona was purchased by the United States government from Mexico in 1853 as part of the Gadsden Purchase.
 President Franklin Pierce commanded soldiers posted near the newly acquired land to determine the new boundaries of the Arizona Territory.
 General James Henry Carleton led a handful of soldiers on this surveying expedition.
 During the expedition in Graham Country, General Carleton took note of a tactical location offering a wide open view of the Gila Valley where he would later establish Fort Goodwin.
 In addition, scouts from railroad companies explored the Gila River Valley looking for a potential railroad route across the newly bought land.
 It was not until early 1878 that the first group of Mormon scouts from Northern Arizona entered the Gila Valley with the intent to settle.
 The Mormon scouts returned to the Gila River Valley for a second time in 1879.